Mike Smith (decathlete): Biography

-Smith held the Canadian Record in the decathlon with a total of 8626 points set in Gotzis Austria in 1996.
+Smith held the Canadian Record in the decathlon, with a total of 8626 points set in Gotzis Austria in 1996.
 Smith's record was broken by Damian Warner, with a total of 8659 points, at the 2015 Pan American Games.

-The sum of Smith's overall personal bests in the individual disciplines of decathlon totals 9,362 points (the third best ever after Ashton Eaton & Dan O'Brien).
+The sum of Mike Smith's overall personal bests in the individual disciplines of decathlon totals 9,362 points (the third best ever after Ashton Eaton & Dan O'Brien).